AustinDecker/BaserowApiWrapper/README.md

   - **UPCOMING:** Filters for retrieving upcoming events.

 **Note:**
-If unsure about the filters' functionality, use Postman to test them and verify they are filtering the correct
+If unsure about the filters' functionality, use Postman to test them and verify they are filtering the correct rows.